moldovanluca4/Automation-with-AI-Build-agents-that-sense-decide-and-act-to-automate-real-tasks/README.md

 constructing_main_table.py: Merges the gathered URL data and the scraped Linkedin details into one master table (main_table).
 We did this in order to simplify the workflow inside n8n.

+## Data Migration & API Usage

+To enable integration with n8n workflows, this project includes a set of custom migration scripts designed to transfer data from the local SQLite database to Google Sheets.
+These scripts are not included in this repository for security reasons, as they require personal Google Cloud API credentials (credentials.json and token.json) to authenticate.

+Excluded Scripts:

+- from_db_to_googlesheet.py

+- from_db_to_googlesheet_linkedin.py

+- from_db_to_googlesheet_forums.py

+- from_db_to_googlesheet_main_table.py

 ## Utilities and Maintenance

 ### Database Viewers